nicksya/devops/README.md

-# devops
+# This repository contains solution for tasks completed as part of the kubernetes gueded kourse.
-Repository for hands-on tasks for devops and k8s practice course
+- task1 is the implementation of the DevOps Types Demo